Youth Art Show

 - Entries are not to be framed.

 - Composition must be original.
 Photographs can be used as a reference and must accompany the piece for judging.

 - Photographs may be used for reference, but artwork determined to have been traced, copied from an existing photograph or work of art will be disqualified.
 Photographs or items of reference must be scanned and/or photocopied and attached to the back of the artwork with the essay.

 - Please let us know if you are having difficulty getting the pieces to the Museum.

 - Top 150 chosen pieces will hang in the Museum to be viewed by the public.

-- Any artwork left past the pick up date will be disposed of by the Museum.
+- Any artwork left past the pickup date of January 30, 2016 will be disposed of by the Museum.

 - Students eligible for entry must attend school in the following counties:

 |Armstrong County||Briscoe County||Carson County||Castro County||Childress County|